-What interests you about working at the Non-GMO Project – what about this opportunity caught your attention?
+What interests you about working with the Non-GMO Project – what about this opportunity caught your attention?

-What is important to you about the work you will be doing at the Project?
+What is important to you about the work you will be doing with the Project?